stateful/docs.runme.dev/docs/configuration/index.md

 # Configuration

-Runme provides configurations that improve your ReadME experience and workflow on Runme.
+Runme provides configurations that improve your README experience and workflow on Runme.
 These configuration includes options which allows you to define how your markdown files should be executed, either using:

 * [Cell-level Options](../configuration/cell-level)
 * [Document-level Options](../configuration/document-level)